Master of Sacred Music (MSM)

 Students seeking advanced standing in one or more of these theology requirements must consult the Admissions office during the summer before they matriculate into the program.
 Applicants for advanced standing will provide syllabi and other appropriate materials for each course in which they are seeking advanced standing.
 The Admissions office will then consult the Associate Dean for Academic Affairs and other relevant faculty for approval.

 In addition to applied lessons in organ or choral conducting and their respective seminars, students must take classes in analytical techniques and music history.
 Substitutions for music requirements are approved only by petition and require the approval of the director of the MSM program and the head of the respective department at the College of Fine Arts.
 Students who pass out of requirements in history and theory may substitute other courses subject to the approval of his or her advisor.
 No grade lower than B− is acceptable for use in satisfying music requirements for the Master of Sacred Music.
-Participation in a Boston University music organization (including the Seminary Singers, Chapel Choir, and Symphonic Chorus) is recommended.
+Participation in the Boston University Symphonic Chorus is required for two semesters and participation in other music organizations such as STH Seminary Singers and BU Chapel Choir is recommended.

 The Music Ministry: Methods and Materials seminar is offered in the Spring Semester on a two-year rotation and is mandatory for successful completion of this degree.
 The course covers topics in practical church music.
 It will include, for example:

 - Handbell choirs (technique, training, recruitment, repertoire)